 QAAD’s work among Friends has given rise to a variety of materials.
 These were usually developed in conjunction with Friends in order to explore and share helpful approaches to alcohol, gambling, or illicit or prescribed drugs.

 QAAD has produced a book entitled ‘To Use or Not to Use’, which is based on research among Quakers about their attitudes towards alcohol, gambling and illicit drugs.
 The research was conducted by Helena Chambers, QAAD’s former Director, at Woodbrooke Study Centre, and supervised by Ben P. Dandelion.
-The book explores how Quakers consider the testimonies of abstinence and moderation and also contains their own experiences of abstinence, use and problem use and addiction.
+The book explores how Quakers consider the testimonies of abstinence and moderation, and also contains Friends’ accounts of their own experiences of abstinence, use and problem use and addiction.

 The book is available to purchase (£5 including post and packaging), and can be ordered by e-mail or post from QAAD’s Director, Alison Mather (contact details below).

 ‘Spirituality and Quaker Approaches to Substance Use and Addiction’

 A particular focus of the research was how Quakers viewed all these issues in relation to their spiritual lives.
 This research was written up, with some extra observations, in an article entitled ‘Spirituality and Quaker Approaches to Substance Use and Addiction’ and published in the academic journal Religions.
 It can be read here.